lostsidewalk/composable-rss-app/README.md

 ```

 This is the simplest configuration, and will boot the app with the minimal number of containers necessary to run the app, and without authentication.

+The `multi-user` configurations will cause the app to require authentication to login, either via OAuth2 (which must also be configured, see below), or via local user account registration.
+The `debug` and `headless` configurartions are for development purposes, see below.

+Note that you must have the following ports free on localhost:
+- 5432 postgres
+- 6379 redis
+- 8080 API
+- 8082 engine
+- 8083 broker
+- 3000 front-end

 Once the containers are fully booted, navigating to http://localhost:3000 will take you directly into the app.